-When you are getting any of these types of care, you have the right to keep getting your covered services for that type of care for as long as the care is needed to diagnose and treat your illness or injury.
+When you are getting any of these types of care, you have the right to keep getting your covered services for that type of care for as long as the care is needed to diagnose and treat your illness or this type of facility, see Chapter 12, Definitions of important words.)

+injury.
 For more information on your covered services, including your share of the cost and any limitations to coverage that may apply, see Chapter 4 of this booklet: Medical Benefits Chart (what is covered and what you pay).

-When our plan decides it is time to stop covering any of the three types of care for you, we are required to tell you in advance.
-When your coverage for that care ends, our plan will stop paying our share of the cost for your care.
+When we decide it is time to stop covering any of the three types of care for you, we are required to tell you in advance.
+When your coverage for that care ends, we will stop paying our share of the cost for your care.